February 24, 2014

 In Johannesburg, A Colorful Dorm Made From Shipping Containers

-Made from shipping containers, Mill Junction is a daring student dormitory in Johannesburg that's high-rise and low-cost.
+Mill Junction is a daring student dormitory that’s high-rise and low-cost.

 Johannesburg has a new rainbow-colored high-rise that’s an unlikely pastiche of architectural types.
 Brightly-colored shipping containers meet decrepit-looking grain silos at Mill Junction, an innovative development that realizes a 370-bed student dormitory smack dab in a city with few student housing options.
 Floor slabs were inserted into the silos, and windows punched into their thick concrete walls.
 The shipping containers were then lifted into place and welded together.